tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 # Build All Examples

-All available examples are taken from [`libtropic`](https://github.com/tropicsquare/libtropic/tree/master/examples).
+All examples are implemented in the [libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the libtropic documentation.

 Build all examples in one place with following commands: